-- Transport orientated development and maximising the opportunity to provide high density mixed use development which is 400m from heavy rail, proximate to cycleways and pedestrian paths as well as local bus services. - Creating a superior built form transition from Parramatta Road through to Homebush station.
-Higher building heights and density encouraged moving from north to south towards the train station. - Buffering the more sensitive residential uses south of Parramatta Road from the negative effects of the railway by creating a stronger built form along the railway.
+- Transport orientated development and maximising the opportunity to provide high density mixed use development which is 950m from heavy rail, proximate to cycleways and pedestrian paths as well as local bus services. - Creating a superior built form transition from Parramatta Road through to Homebush station. - Buffering the more sensitive residential uses south of Parramatta Road from the negative effects of the railway by creating a stronger built form along the railway.